crankery/merp/README.md

 - You can probably only populate the filter capacitors on one of your boards.
 Or none of them...
 They're optional.
 - All signals are passed through all interconnected power bus modules.
 - The Gate and CV lines of the Doepfer bus are connected, inclusive of module interconnects.
 - The mounting holes are suitable for M3 bolts & standoffs.
+  - 🛑 Unfortunately, the top row of mounting holes are in the way of the interconnects if you mount them on the bottom of the board as intended.
+They're ok if you top mount them or aren't using them.

 # BOM